eclipse/kapua/docs/developer-guide/en/running.md

     kapua/dev-tools/src/main/openshift/openshift-initialize.sh

 Initialization script is responsible for logging you into a cluster and creating new OpenShift project for Kapua.

+If your Openshift cluster is not on the localhost, set the `OPENSHIFT_HOST` environment variable.
+For example, something like

+    export OPENSHIFT_HOST=192.168.64.2:8443

+If you're using Minishift, you can obtain the IP of the cluster by executing

+    minishift ip

 If for some reasons, you cannot start your cluster, try to execute the startup script with option `DOCKERIZED=FALSE`: